jbirddog/el-rodeo/connector_proxy.md

 | /v1/commands | Lists all commands that the proxy provides, along with their parameters |
 | /v1/auths | Lists all authentications that the proxy provides |

 When a `Service Task` is added to a BPMN diagram in `spiff-arena` the `/v1/commands` endpoint is used to populate a dropdown list of all available commands.
-Once a command is selected from the list the diagram author is then presented with each paramter that needs to be provided to make the call.
+Once a command is selected from the list the diagram author is then allowed to configure each paramter that needs to be provided to make the call.
 An example `/v1/commands` response that would be used to configure a `Service Task` that makes an http get request:

 ```
 {